What do diplomats do?

 Here’s a list of what diplomats usually do:

-- Write lots of reports.
+- Write lots of reports in the portfolios assigned to you.

 - Coordinate with offices for various projects and activities.